billzorn/mtgencode/README.md

   -v, --verbose         verbose output
   -mse, --mse           use Magic Set Editor 2 encoding; will output as .mse-
                         set file
+  -html, --html         create a .html file with pretty forum formatting
 ```

 The default output is a text spoiler which modifies the output of the neural net as little as possible while making it human readable.
 Specifying the -g option will produce a prettier, Gatherer-inspired text spoiler with heavier-weight transformations applied to the text, such as capitalization.
 The -f option encodes mana symbols in the format used by the mtgsalvation forum; this is useful if you want to cut and paste your spoiler into a post to share it.

 Passing the -mse option will cause decode.py to produce both the hilarious internal MSE text format as well as an actual mse set file, which is really just a renamed zip archive.
 The -f and -g flags will be respected in the text that is dumped to each card's notes field.

 Finally, the -c and -d options will print out additional data about the quality of the cards.
-Running with -c is extremely slow due to the massive amount of computation involved; -d is probably a good idea to use in general unless you're trying to produce pretty output to show off.
+Running with -c is extremely slow due to the massive amount of computation involved, though at least we can do it in parallel over all of your processor cores; -d is probably a good idea to use in general unless you're trying to produce pretty output to show off.
+Using html mode is especially useful with -c as we can link to visual spoilers from magiccards.info.

 ### Examples